Nathan Tschohl Nathan Tschohl

 Open Water Swimming

-swimming in a straight line
+swimming in a straight line: HOW TO SIGHT

 Training Strategies for Open Water